Former Hawkeye qualifies for Pan American Games

 Campus Recreation and Wellness Center Iowa City, Iowa

-During the 2013-14 season, seven UI divers qualified for the NCAA Zone D Diving Championships.
-The Hawkeyes got a pair of top-five finishes and school records on the platform at the zones by sophomore Addison Boschult and freshman Callie Head.
+In 2013-14, seven UI divers qualified for the NCAA Zone D Diving Championships.
+The Hawkeyes got a pair of top-five finishes and school records on the platform at the zones by Boschult and Head.

 Waikel coached divers to three of the top seven scores in the 3-meter in school history throughout the course of the season.
 One of the divers -- Abby Grilli -- posted the fourth-best score (354.10) and was a three-time Big Ten Diver of the Week honoree.

 Under Waikel's watch, Iowa diving has turned into a major player on the national diving scene as USA Diving recognized Hawkeye diving as "Center of Excellence" for 2014.
-Much of the attention can be attributed to former All-American Deidre Freeman, who has excelled under Waikel's coaching.
+Much of the attention can be attributed to Freeman-Huff, who has excelled under Waikel's tutelage.

-Freeman won the 3-meter synchronized diving event at the USA Diving Winter Nationals, claimed the 3-meter and 3-meter synchro events at the AT&T Diving Championships and placed 11th on the 1-meter at the FINA World Championships in Spain.
-In 2014, Freeman was named to the U.S. Olympic Performance Squad, finished eighth at the FINA Diving World Series in China and earned the bronze at the Canada Cup.
+Freeman-Huff was bronze medalist at the 2015 Pan American Games and placed fourth at FINA Grand Prix Meet.
+She also won the 3-meter synchronized diving event at the USA Diving Winter Nationals, claimed the 3-meter and 3-meter synchro events at the AT&T Diving Championships and placed 11th on the 1-meter at the FINA World Championships in Spain.

 Waikel joined the Hawkeyes after putting together an impressive collegiate and national diving resume during his seven-year stint as assistant diving coach at Indiana University.
 He helped the Hoosiers to five Big Ten Conference titles (four women's, one men's) and three top 10 NCAA finishes in his seven seasons.
 He also has coached 10 USA Diving National Teams to titles since 2006.